Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - You can now click on “Open App” which will launch the deployed app.

+## Automatic Deploy on Heroku
+You can enable automatic deploy in the following steps that pushes update to Heroku everytime you push to github.

+Go to Deploy in Heroku dashboard.
+At Automatic deploys, choose a github repository you want to deploy.
+Click Enable Automatic Deploys.

 ## AWS

 - Created a new Amazon account and connect to amazon service AWS3 account are cloud based serve where the project media and staicfiles will be stored unto.
 At first, we locate S3 on amazon service then we create a bucket.
 While creating the bucket on S3, the note that public access must be all switched off to allow access for users.